Control 3.13: Agent 365 Admin Center Analytics and Reporting

 The Agent 365 Admin Center Overview page provides the centralized supervisory dashboard that satisfies this obligation.
 Specifically:

-- FINRA 3110, FINRA 25-07: The pending requests queue and ownerless agent governance cards provide real-time supervisory signals that unauthorized or unattended agents are identified and remediated promptly.
+- FINRA RN 24-09 / Rule 3110: The pending requests queue and ownerless agent governance cards provide real-time supervisory signals that unauthorized or unattended agents are identified and remediated promptly.

 - FINRA 4511 / SEC 17a-3/4: The inventory export function generates the primary examination artifact demonstrating the firm's complete agent roster at any point in time.
 Quarterly or monthly exports constitute contemporaneous business records.

-- SOX 302/404: The exception rate metric and active user trends support management's assertion that AI-assisted processes are operating within expected parameters and that IT general controls over automated systems are effective.
+- SOX 302/404: Agents-with-exceptions signals, any internally derived exception-rate trend, and active user trends support management's assertion that AI-assisted processes are operating within expected parameters and that IT general controls over automated systems are effective.

 - Examination Readiness: FINRA examination staff increasingly request evidence of AI governance programs.
 A documented, recurring review process anchored in the Admin Center Analytics dashboard provides defensible evidence of supervisory adequacy.

-Failure to monitor deployed agents creates regulatory exposure: an undetected ownerless agent processing client data, or an agent with a sustained high exception rate producing erroneous output, represents both a supervisory failure under FINRA 3110, FINRA 25-07 and a potential recordkeeping deficiency under SEC 17a-4.
+Failure to monitor deployed agents creates regulatory exposure: an undetected ownerless agent processing client data, or an agent with a sustained increase in sessions with exceptions producing erroneous output, represents both a supervisory failure under FINRA RN 24-09 / Rule 3110 and a potential recordkeeping deficiency under SEC 17a-4.

 Control Description